 It's time for the voters of District 2 to be heard at the polls August 28th.

 It's time for servant leadership, innovative leadership.
 The Hillsborough County Commission needs a commissioner who will be a good steward with county resources, someone who will listen to you, and a servant leader, who puts your family's concerns before his own.
 I've been helping entrepreneurs to change lives for many years.
 It's rewarding to see how small businesses can impact a community.

 That's why I received the 2014 regional volunteer of the year award from the Florida Economic Development Council.
 I've been leading our region in economic development for years.
 I chair the board of directors for the TEC Garage small business incubator, which provides professional mentoring to founders of small, innovative startup businesses, and facilitate a 9-week, co.Starters business startup class for artists and innovators.

-This carefully researched report cut debt, administrative staff increases, and other waste, without cutting county services.
+This carefully researched report cut debt, administrative staff increases, low priority donations to nonprofits, and waste, without cutting county services.
 The report is as a good start.
 Every expenditure needs to be evaluated in each budget, and administration needs to be pruned regularly to save resources for important priorities.